-- The Audit Committee has reviewed and discussed with management the Company's audited consolidated financial statements as of, and for, the year ended December 31, 2018. - The Audit Committee has discussed with the Company's independent registered public accounting firm, Deloitte & Touche LLP, the matters required to be discussed by Statement on Auditing Standard No. 61, Communication with Audit Committees, as amended, as adopted by the Public Company Accounting Oversight Board (the "PCAOB"). - The Audit Committee has received and reviewed the written disclosures and the letter from Deloitte & Touche LLP required by applicable rules of the PCAOB regarding Deloitte & Touche LLP's communications with the Audit Committee concerning independence, and has discussed with Deloitte & Touche LLP such firm's independence.
+- The Audit Committee has reviewed and discussed with management the Company's audited consolidated financial statements as of, and for, the year ended December 31, 2020. - The Audit Committee has discussed with the Company's independent registered public accounting firm, Deloitte, the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board (the "PCAOB") and the SEC. - The Audit Committee has received and reviewed the written disclosures and the letter from Deloitte required by applicable requirements of the PCAOB regarding Deloitte's communications with the Audit Committee concerning independence, and has discussed with Deloitte such firm's independence.

-Based on the foregoing review and discussions, the Audit Committee recommended to the Board of Directors that the financial statements referred to above be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2018 for filing with the SEC.
+Based on the foregoing review and discussions, the Audit Committee recommended to the Board of Directors that the financial statements referred to above be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2020 for filing with the SEC.

-Submitted by the Audit Committee: Adam T. Feinstein, Chairman Teresa DeLuca, M.D.
-Brent Turner
+Submitted by the Audit Committee:

+Brent Turner, Chairman Teresa DeLuca, M.D.
+John A. Deane

-PROPOSAL NO. 4: AMENDMENT OF THE COMPANY'S OMNIBUS INCENTIVE PLAN
+PROPOSAL NO. 4: AMENDMENT TO THE COMPANY'S OMNIBUS INCENTIVE PLAN

-The Board of Directors adopted, subject to approval of the Company's stockholders, an amendment (the "Amendment") of the Company's 2015 Omnibus Incentive Plan ("Omnibus Incentive Plan") to increase the number of authorized shares of common stock reserved for issuance under the Omnibus Incentive Plan.
+The Board of Directors adopted, subject to approval of the Company's stockholders, an amendment (the "Amendment") to the Company's 2015 Omnibus Incentive Plan, as amended and restated effective January 1, 2020, to increase the number of authorized shares of common stock reserved for issuance under the Omnibus Incentive Plan and to provide for the sale of shares on the market to cover required tax-withholdings under awards.
 The following description of the Amendment and the Omnibus Incentive Plan is qualified in its entirety by the full text of the Omnibus Incentive Plan and the Amendment.
-The full text of the Amendment is attached to this Proxy Statement as Appendix A and the Omnibus Incentive Plan is attached to this Proxy Statement as Appendix B.
+The full text of the Amendment is attached to this Proxy Statement as Appendix B .